rkuma183/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

    PROTIP: Some put tiny drops from a glue gun on strategic points on the keyboard so they can orient their finger in the dark.

-## Switch Escape
+## Caps Lock to Escape

    BLAH: The Esc (Escape) key is too far North on the keyboard and forces some to look down on the keyboard.
-And the Caps Lock key is too close to keys, causing problems with password entry and lockouts.
+And the Caps Lock key is too close to keys, causing problems with accidental password entry and lockouts.

    PROTIP: Make the <strong>caps lock</strong> the Esc key: